 Conclusion

 Synthetic division is a powerful tool in algebra for dividing polynomials by linear factors efficiently.
-By understanding the steps involved and practicing regularly, you can master this technique and apply it to solve a variety of problems.
+Because of that, by understanding the steps involved and practicing regularly, you can master this technique and apply it to solve a variety of problems.
 From finding roots to factoring polynomials, synthetic division is an essential skill for any student or professional working with polynomials.
 Remember to pay attention to detail, especially when dealing with missing terms and the sign of the divisor's root.
 Keep practicing, and you'll become proficient in no time!